-InfraRed is an international infrastructure investment manager, with offices in London, New York, Sydney and Seoul.
-Over the past 25 years, InfraRed has established itself as a highly successful developer and custodian of infrastructure assets that play a vital role in supporting communities.
-InfraRed manages US\$14bn+ of equity capital for investors around the globe, in listed and private funds across both income and capital gain strategies.
+InfraRed is a leading international mid-market infrastructure asset manager.
+Over the past 25 years, InfraRed has established itself as a highly successful asset manager, particularly in early-stage projects, and an active steward of essential infrastructure.
+InfraRed manages US\$13bn+1 of equity capital for investors around the globe, in listed and private funds across both core and value-add strategies.